 - Explore connections, collaborators, related work and more

 Alexandra Kingston-Reese joined the department in 2016 as a Lecturer in Modern and Contemporary Literature.
 Before that, Alexandra taught at the University of Sydney, where she also completed her PhD.
-Her research interests are in twenty-first century Anglophone literature (particularly post-2008), critical theory, aesthetics, intermediality, visual culture, and contemporary global women's writing.
-She teaches on modules on contemporary writing practices, global literature, modernity, affect, and the contemporary novel at undergraduate and postgraduate level.
+Her research focuses on the contemporary novel, the contemporary essay, affect, aesthetics, form, and visual culture.
+She teaches on modules on American literature, global literature, modernity, affect, and the contemporary novel at undergraduate and postgraduate level.
 She is also the department's Deputy Chair of Admissions and the Programme Leader of the English and History of Art combined degree.

-She is currently completing her first monograph, Writing Against the Image: Intermediality and Aesthetic Experience in the Very Contemporary Novel, which interrogates the 21st-century novel's negative aesthetic experiences and what it looks like as it embraces visual culture and intemediality.
-Considering the work of a range of contemporary novelists, including Zadie Smith, Ben Lerner, Siri Hustvedt, Rachel Kushner, Jennifer Egan, Chris Kraus, and Teju Cole, the book is interested in how writers are increasingly seeking to raise ethical questions of representation and subjectivity.
-Spinning out of this monograph are two new book projects: Global Literature and Visual Culture and a collected edition of contemporary novelists on art, called The Curated Eye.
-All three projects show quite how voluble contemporary writers are on various forms of art; the need for new critical frameworks for responding to intermedial collaborations between writers and artists; and how these critical interludes allow writers to reflect back on their own creative practices.
+Her first book Contemporary Novelists and the Aesthetics of Twenty-First Century American Life interrogated the 21st-century novel's negative aesthetic experiences and what it looks like as it embraces visual culture and intemediality.
+Reading the work of a range of contemporary novelists, including Zadie Smith, Ben Lerner, Siri Hustvedt, Rachel Kushner, Jennifer Egan, Chris Kraus, and Teju Cole, the book considered how writers are increasingly seeking to raise ethical questions of representation and subjectivity.